ShaunCurtis/Blazr.Weather/Documents/Functional-Programming.md

 ### Boolean Extensions

-We can start to solve this problem by adding some FP to `bool`:
+We can resolve this problem by adding some FP to `bool`:

 You could create a True/False mapper like this: